Renewable Energy: VCS

-Overview: 30 MW wind power plant, displacing use of fossil fuels.
+Overview: 30 MW power plant, displacing use of fossil fuels

 This project is a power plant in Mauritania, near the capital city, Nouakchott.
 It comprises 15 Gamesa wind turbines of 2MW each, with a combined installed capacity of 30MW.
 The project has been approved under the United Nations CDM programme and in line with the Verified Carbon Standard (VCS).